-Neuromarketing is a research field that evaluates and reports consumer experiences through special devices in laboratories.
+Neuromarketing is a research branch that scientifically measures and reports consumer experiences with special devices in a laboratory environment.

 - fNIRS: Functional Near-Infrared Spectroscopy

 - Give simple messages, and avoid complexity.

 - Be visual, because visuals are much easier to perceive than texts.

 - Look through the eyes of the target audience, put yourself in their shoes.

 - Give people reasons to buy, not the product or service.